Steven J. McCool

 McCool’s client.
 United States v.
 Marc Frederick Morales, 09-CR-349 (D.D.C).

 Lead counsel for Patton Boggs in a discrimination lawsuit brought by a former employee.
-Following extensive discovery, Plaintiff dismissed her case with prejudice, just prior to her scheduled deposition.
-She received no remuneration.
+Following extensive discovery, Plaintiff dismissed her case against Patton Boggs and its former employer with prejudice, just prior to her scheduled deposition.
+She received no remuneration from Patton Boggs.

 Lead counsel for officer and executive of a national healthcare provider at depositions pursuant to civil investigative demands issued by the U.S. Department of Justice in a multi-state False Claims Act investigation.